bbauska/zombiePolitics/README.md

 and others insist on the pathology of privatized and collective violence that runs roughshod over kids’ lives in and out of schools.
-In the case of the police officer who brutally beat Marshawn, the comforting solution is to privatize the assault, an example of an individual pathology, the work of a “bad apple.”
+In the case of the police officer who brutally beat Marshawn, the comforting solution is to privatize the assault, an example of an individual pathology, the work of a "bad apple."
 The beating of Derrion by other kids similarly speaks to an alleged culture of depravity that has been defined for the last three decades as black, urban, and dangerous.
 In both cases, the systemic neoliberal economic, institutional, educational, and racist underpinnings